Portal to main website: www.natsscifiguide.com.

 · Finalist for the 2005 World Fantasy award for best novel.

-DONLEAVY, J. P. (1926-) Working name of US author JAMES PATRICK DONLEAVY, whose book, The Ginger Man (1955), was selected by Modern Library as one of the 100 best novels of the 20th century.
+DONLEAVY, J. P. (1926-) Working name of US author JAMES PATRICK DONLEAVY, who served in the U.S. Navy during WWII, and whose book, The Ginger Man (1955), was selected by Modern Library as one of the 100 best novels of the 20th century.

 Meet My Maker the Mad Molecule (1964) A collection of stories and sketches, including A Dish of Desire (1959), Meet My Maker (1960), and The Romantic Life of Alphonse A (1963).